 Messi’s contract leak

-Messi’s current Barcelona contract was controversially leaked at the start of 2021, sending shockwaves through the game.
+Messi’s final Barcelona contract was controversially leaked at the start of 2021, sending shockwaves through the game.

 It was discovered that the most recent four-year extension signed by Messi in 2017 was worth up to $555m if certain objectives were reached, at a time when Barca were in a perilous financial state.